xddxdd/blog/source/_posts/en/article/modify-website/nixos-initial-config-flake-deploy.lantian/index.md

 }
 ```

-> At the time of writing, NixOS 21.05 is the latest stable version, and its Nix package manager doesn't come with Flake functionality yet.
-NixOS 21.11 and future versions will have Flake built-in, and by then, these config changes will no longer be needed.
+> At the time of writing, NixOS 21.05 is the latest stable version, and its Nix package manager (version 2.3) doesn't enable Flake functionality by default yet. ~~NixOS 21.11 and future versions will have Flake enabled by default, and by then, these config changes will no longer be needed.~~ Due to concerns about significant changes in Nix 2.4, especially about those behaviors incompatible with previous versions, NixOS 21.11 still uses Nix 2.3, which disables Flake by default.
+See <https://discourse.nixos.org/t/nix-2-4-and-what-s-next/16257> and <https://github.com/NixOS/nixpkgs/pull/147511> for the relevant discussion.

 Then create a `flake.nix` file in `/etc/nixos`.
 This `flake.nix` defines a package repo (`input`), the `unstable` branch (equivalent to `master` branch) of <https://github.com/NixOS/nixpkgs>.